-- [1] Two foundational studios in the first year of the program, complemented by two courses in visual communication. - [2] An exploration of the relationship between architecture and the complex conditions of metropolitan culture in the third studio, held during fall term of the second year.
-A concurrent course provides a comprehensive overview of 2D and 4D computer modelling for architectural design. - [3] A foundation in project work in the fourth studio, held during the winter term of the second year.
-This includes a comprehensive building project that addresses the design of a complex building [4] One option studio, offering a choice of subject, scale, method, - [4] One option studio, offering a choice of subject, scale, method, and studio instructor, along with one thesis and research preparation course. - [5] The design thesis studio will be undertaken in the final term.
-Students in the design thesis studio work independently under the supervision of an assigned faculty advisor.
+[1] Two foundational studios in the first year of the program, complemented by two courses in visual communication.
+[2] An exploration of the relationship between architecture and the complex conditions of metropolitan culture in the third studio, held during fall term of the second year.
+A concurrent course provides a comprehensive overview of 2D and 4D computer modelling for architectural design.

+[3] A foundation in project work in the fourth studio, held during the winter term of the second year.
+This includes a comprehensive building project that addresses the design of a complex building [4] Studio, offering a choice of subject, scale, method, and studio instructor.